wrightben/codeeval/README.md

-Coding challenges from **CodeEval.com**, which ranked developers by points earned for solutions to common programming challenges.
+Coding challenges from **CodeEval.com**, which ranked developers by points earned for solutions.